drone/docs/publish.rst

 keep_build (optional)
   Set to `true` if you would like to leave the final image on the `docker_host` used to build it.
 Default is `false`, which cleans up the build after successfully pushing to the registry.

+push_latest (optional)
+  In addition to tagging with either `custom_tag` or the git-ref of your code, should we tag an image as `:latest` before pushing it?
+Default behaviour is set to `true`.

 Example Configs
 +++++++++++++++